 Skip to contents

-The hmetad package is the most recent implementation of the meta-d’ model.
-However, this model has had several implementations since its creation.
+The hmetad package is the most recent implementation of the meta-d’ model, developed by Brian Maniscalco and Hakwan Lau (Maniscalco & Lau, 2012).
+This model has had several implementations since its creation.

-The first implementation of the model used maximum likelihood estimation for single participant data (Maniscalco and Lau 2012), and is still available for download here.
-The original code is written in MATLAB, however an updated version is also available in Python.
+The first implementation of the model used maximum likelihood estimation for single participant data (Maniscalco & Lau, 2012), and is still available for download here.
+The original code is written in MATLAB and a version is also available in Python.

-The hmetad package builds on these previous versions through implementation in the brms package in R, allowing for estimation with complex regression designs.
-Additionally, brms uses the probabilistic programming language Stan, which permits much more efficient sampling with more reliable model convergence warnings.
-Because of its increased efficiency and flexibility, the hmetad package is now the recommended approach to fitting the meta-d’ model.
+The hmetad package builds on these previous versions through implementation in the brms package in R, retaining the hierarchical Bayesian approach of the Hmeta-d toolbox while also allowing for flexible estimation of parameters within arbitrarily complex regression designs.
+Additionally, brms uses the probabilistic programming language Stan, which permits much more efficient sampling with more reliable model convergence warnings and extensive diagnostics.
+Because of its increased efficiency and flexibility, the hmetad package is our recommended approach to fitting the meta-d’ model.

 References